diggy-19/standard-library-in-x/cpp/Iterators.md

 <h2> INTRODUCTION</h2>

+What are iterators?<br>
-What are iterators?
-In STL iterators are the most general way to access data in containers<br>
+In STL, iterators are the most general way to access data in containers<br>
-An iterator is any object that, points to some element in a range of elements (such as an array or a container) and has the ability to iterate through those elements using a set of operators (with at least the increment (++) and dereference (*) operators).<br>
+An iterator, is any object that points to some element in a range of elements (such as an array or a container) and has the ability to iterate through those elements using a set of operators (with at least the increment (++) and dereference (*) operators).<br>
 Iterators provide some common additional functionality to container and makes it possible to iterate(traverse) through the containers which can be accessed through the bracket( **[ ]** ) operator.<br>
 The main advantage of iterators, of course, is that they greatly increase the reuse of code: your own algorithms, based on iterators, will work on a wide range of containers, and your own containers, which provide iterators, may be passed to a wide range of standard functions.